addaleax/lzma-native/README.md

 The API is loosely based on the native API, with a few bits of wrapper code added for convenience.
 Methods like `stream.code` and `lzma.crc32` accept Node.js `Buffer`s as arguments.

-Unless you set `.synchronous = true` in `createStream`s second parameter, the libary will use its own thread for compression (if compiled with support for that).
+Unless you set `.synchronous = true` in `createStream`s second parameter, the library will use its own thread for compression (if compiled with support for that).

 The `encoder` object here is an instance of `stream.Duplex` (see the [Node.js docs](http://nodejs.org/api/stream.html)),